w7eryron/TpepTwoForTeachers/README.md

   take a photo - TBD, probably following BigNerd

+Database or similar relating Washington State Criteria Number to short descriiption of each.
+About 30 items.
+TBD

 ++++++++++++++++++++++++++++++++++++++++++++

-Statistics button - all TBD as of 2/15 total hours total items total items by criteria number total items in "student learning" sub-categorys graph showing total items by criteria number
+Statistics button - all TBD as of 2/15

+  total hours

+  total items

+  total items by criteria number

+  total items in "student learning" sub-categorys

+  graph showing total items by criteria number

 ++++++++++++++++++++++++++++++++++++++++++++